panweihit/BSID/HeteroID/README.md

 This folder implements the following paper

 W. Pan, Y. Yuan, L. Ljung, J. Goncalves, and G.-B. Stan.
-Identifying Biochemical Reaction Networks from Heterogeneous Datasets.
+Identification of Nonlinear State-Space Systems from Heterogeneous Datasets.
 IEEE Transactions on Control of Network Systems.
 2017.
 (Conditionally Accepted)

 ==================== Quick Guide to Start ===========================